hat-open/hat-monitor/docs/monitor.rst

 where `s` |arr| `m` represents slave to master communication and `m` |arr| `s` represents master to slave communication.
-When new connection is established, master should immediately associate new `mid` with connection and send `MsgMaster`.
-After slave receives this initial `MsgMaster`, it should send `MsgSlave` with local state updated with newly received `mid`.
-Each communicating entity (master or slave) should send new state message (`MsgMaster` or `MsgSlave`) if any data obtained from `MsgSlave` or `MsgMaster` changes.
+When new connection is established, master should immediately associate new `mid` with connection and wait for `MsgSlave` sent by slave.
+After master receives `MsgSlave` and calculates new global state, it will send `MsgMaster` to slave.
+Once initial exchange of `MsgSlave` followed by `MsgMaster` finished, each communicating entity (master or slave) should send new state message (`MsgMaster` or `MsgSlave`) if any data obtained from `MsgSlave` or `MsgMaster` changes.
 Sending of `MsgMaster` and `MsgSlave` should be implemented independent of receiving messages from associated entity.
-Implementation of master should not be dependent on receiving initial `MsgSlave` and should continue sending `MsgMaster` on every state change even if no `MsgSlave` is received.

 Server client communication